-As at December 31, 2014, Pembina employed 1,111 personnel, of which 593 were engaged in the performance of field operations and superintendence activities, and 518 were engaged in the performance of facilities engineering, systems, management, finance, accounting, administration, human resources, information services, drafting, business development and safety and environmental service activities.
-Of the above field operation employees, 18 are unionized.
+As at December 31, 2015, Pembina employed 1,274 personnel, of which 673 were engaged in the performance of field operations and superintendence activities, and 601 were engaged in the performance of facilities engineering, systems, management, finance, accounting, administration, human resources, information services, drafting, business development and safety and environmental service activities.
+Of the above field operations employees, 18 are unionized.
 Pembina's workforce is relatively stable with limited turnover and employees are financially encouraged to remain in Pembina's employment through options to purchase Common Shares, long-term incentive programs and pension plans, all of which vest over time.